 How long do you soak bread for French toast?

 The short answer: it varies!
-It depends on the thickness of your bread slices, the type of bread, and whether it’s stale or not.
-Many French toast recipes suggest soaking your bread for 10-20 minutes, but since the Zero Net Carb bread we’re using in our keto French toast is sliced pretty thin, about 5 minutes should be fine to soak the bread.
+It depends on the thickness of your bread slices, the type of bread, and whether it's stale or not.
+Many French toast recipes suggest soaking your bread for 10-20 minutes, but since the Zero Net Carb bread we're using is sliced pretty thin, about 5 minutes should be fine to soak the bread.

-But one thing I love about this recipe is that it’s so simple and you can sort of play around with it to suit your preference!
+But one thing I love about this french toast recipe is that it's so simple and you can sort of play around with it to suit your preference!
 If you want, feel free to double the batter recipe and soak your bread longer to get more of a custard texture to your French toast!
-I personally love the ease and quickness of this recipe, but what I love most is that it’s adaptable!
+I personally love the ease and quickness of this recipe, but what I love most is that it's adaptable!

-For this keto French toast recipe, you’ll need either a griddle pan like this one, or another nonstick frying pan.
-Other than that, just a few tools to mix up the batter and soak your bread, and you’re ready to go!
+For this recipe, you'll need either a griddle pan like this one, or another nonstick frying pan.
+Other than that, just a few tools to mix up the batter and soak your bread, and you're ready to go!